nikomatsakis/babysteps/babysteps/_posts/2021-05-01-aic-vision-docs.md

 [RFC #2250]: https://github.com/rust-lang/rfcs/pull/2250
 [RFC #2592]: https://github.com/rust-lang/rfcs/pull/2592

-The role of a vision doc is take that implicit framing and make it explicit.
+The role of a vision doc is to take that implicit framing and make it explicit.
 Vision docs capture both the problem and the end-state that we hope to reach, and they describe the first steps we plan to take towards that end-state.

 ### The "shiny future" of vision docs